 Leprechaun Irish luck – stemming back to Celtic mythology

 Ireland is a mystical country, and its dynamic ties to Celtic mythology significantly shape its cultural identity.

 Great myths, legends, tall tales, and fables citing mythical creatures are forever burned in the minds of those raised on the Emerald Isle.
 Given this, it is safe to say that Irish mythology just may play a role in tracing the term.

 Many people across the globe believe that the classic expression actually refers to Ireland’s mythical mascot: the leprechaun.

 Legends of these wee people living on the island of Ireland thrive in abundance.
 Tales usually involve a fairy creature in the form of a mischievous green-clad man who spends his time protecting his pot of gold that lies at the end of a rainbow.

 Leprechauns are often depicted with a beard and a hat.
 They are told to be shoemakers and menders with a flair for pranks and playfulness.

-It could be considered that the term “the luck of the Irish” derives from fairytale folklore, namely the legends of leprechauns, as they successfully stored their gold in a place which is impossible to reach, making them very lucky – as well as rich!
+It could be considered that the term “the luck of the Irish” derives from fairytale Irish folklore, namely the legends of leprechauns, as they successfully stored their gold in a place which was impossible to reach, making them very lucky – as well as rich!